 For an even more on-trend festive feel, you can spruce up your presents with DIY decoration – all you need is twine, orange slices and cinnamon.
-Simply put slices of orange with cinnamon and place them on a cooling rack in the oven at about 120°C for a few hours.
-Enterprising recipients can even go on to turn this into spices for mulled wine.
+Sprinkle slices of orange with cinnamon and place them on a cooling rack in the oven at about 120°C for a few hours.
+Make a few extra and you have sustainable Christmas tree decorations and/or spices for mulled wine.
 Alternatively, decorate with some herbs or foliage, such as holly or rosemary.

 Sustainable wrapping ideas: fabric gift wrap

-Happywrap also sells re-useable fabric for gift-wrapping.
+Happywrap also sells reusable fabric for gift-wrapping.
 There are two key rules to buying this from a sustainability point of view.

 If you want some serious inspo, look up furoshiki – the Japanese art-form of wrapping gifts in fabric.

-Search for #Furoshiki on Instagram or Youtube – be warned, you might lose hours of your life here – and see masterminds wrap gifts in anything from scarves to pillowcases.
+Search for #Furoshiki on Instagram or Youtube (be warned, you might lose hours of your life here) and learn from the masters how to wrap gifts in anything from scarves to pillowcases.

-Another good idea is to buy some (organic cotton) tea-towels.
+Another good idea is to use some (organic cotton) tea-towels.
 These can be a great shape for wrapping and are useful, too.
 Or for beautiful fabrics try FabRap, a website offering absolutely gorgeous GOTS-certified organic cotton materials in an array of festive prints.

 DIY Christmas wrapping paper – the most sustainable option of all

 Yesterday’s newspaper isn’t only good for chip-shop chips.
 Both McMaster and eco-chef Tom Hunt collect images from newspapers, and use butchers twine rather than sellotape.
 Add a sprig of green for a festive touch, or use some dried orange slices, as mentioned above.

 But choose your images and text carefully… Zero-waste guru Kate Arnell‘s mum once wrapped her gift in a headline that said: “I’d rather have £250 than spend Christmas with the family”.
 WHOOPS.